 Layer 4: (14+14=28) red corners of 14 red triangles.

-87 corners of 43 triangles surround the centre (black circle) of the central triangle, above which hovers the bindu (black dot).
+(3+16+20+20+28=87) corners of (1+8+10+10+14=43) triangles surround the centre (shown as a black circle) of the central triangle, above which hovers the bindu as a single point.
 87 is the number value of Levanah, the Mundane Chakra of Yesod, which is the penultimate Sephirah of Construction.
-The 3-dimensional Sri Yantra constitutes a system of 89 points when the centre of the central triangle is included.
+The 3-dimensional Sri Yantra constitutes a system of (1+1+87=89) points when the centre of the central triangle and the bindu above it are included.
 The number 89 is the 11th member of the well-known Fibonacci sequence:

 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, ...

-whose members an are defined by: an = an−1 + an−2, where a0 = 0 and a1 = 1.
-Given that the bindu is an independent point that — in the pyramidal Sri Yantra — lies on the vertical axis passing through the centre of the central triangle, the latter point is needed to define this axis orthogonal to the parallel layers of triangles so as to fix the position of the bindu relative to them.
-This means that a minimum number of (1+1+87=89) points is needed to construct the Sri Yantra in three dimensions.
-The bindu corresponds to the number 1, the first member of the sequence, whilst the centre of the central triangle corresponds to the second member, which is also 1.
-In Figure 2, the 89 points consist of the 34 green tips of the (10+10+14=34) triangles in layers 2, 3 & 4 and 55 remaining points.
-The latter comprise 34 brown corners at the bases of the 34 triangles in layers 2, 3 & 4 and 21 points made up of the 16 corners of the eight triangles in layer 1, namely, eight orange tips & eight violet corners at their bases, the three white corners of the central triangle, its centre (black circle) and the bindu (black dot) hovering directly above it.
+This is an infinite series of positive integers whose nth members an are defined by: an = an−1 + an−2, where a0 = 0 and a1 = 1.
+Given that the bindu is an independent point that — in the pyramidal Sri Yantra — lies on the vertical axis passing through the centre of the central triangle, the latter point is needed to define this axis orthogonal to the four parallel layers of triangles so as to fix the position of the bindu relative to them.
+This means that a minimum number of 89 points is needed to construct the 43 triangles of the Sri Yantra in three dimensions when they are stacked one above the other in four sheets or layers.
+The bindu corresponds to the Fibonacci number 1, the first member of the sequence, whilst the centre of the central triangle corresponds to the second member, which is also 1.
+In Figure 2, the 89 points consist of the 34 green tips of the (10+10+14=34) triangles in layers 2, 3 & 4 and 55 other points/corners.
+The latter comprise 34 brown corners at the bases of the 34 triangles in layers 2, 3 & 4 and 21 points/corners made up of the 16 corners of the eight triangles in layer 1, namely, eight orange tips & eight violet corners at their bases, the three white corners of the central triangle, its centre (black circle) and the bindu (black dot) hovering directly above it.

-All the Fibonacci numbers up to 89 measure various sets of points that shape the geometry of the 3-dimensional Sri Yantra.
-If these sets had been created by a highly contrived selection of points, there would, obviously, be no significance to this pattern of Fibonacci numbers in the Sri Yantra because of the lack of underpinning of these points by its geometry.
+We see that all the Fibonacci numbers up to 89 measure various sets of points that shape the geometry of the 3-dimensional Sri Yantra.
+If these sets had been created by a highly contrived selection of points, there would, obviously, be no significance to this pattern of Fibonacci numbers in the Sri Yantra because of the lack of natural underpinning of these points by its geometry.
 But this is not the case here.
-The first 11 Fibonacci numbers are compounded from corners of complete sets of triangles in the layers, not from bits and pieces of them cherry-picked to generate the right numbers.
-The correlation between these numbers and the geometrical features of the Sri Yantra that underpin them is natural, not artificially contrived.
-It is implausible, therefore, to suggest that it could be just coincidence that there are 89 points, of which 21 points do not belong to the last three layers of triangles and 55 are not tips of the latter, leaving 34 points that are tips.
-What is the probability of four consecutive, Fibonacci numbers appearing by chance so naturally?!
+The first 11 Fibonacci numbers are compounded from corners of complete sets of triangles in the layers, not from odd bits and pieces of them picked in order to generate the right numbers.
+The correlation between these numbers and the geometrical features of the Sri Yantra that underpin them is natural, not artificial.
+It is implausible, therefore, to suggest that it could be just coincidence that there are 89 points, of which 21 points do not belong to the last three layers of triangles and 55 are not tips of the atter, leaving 34 points that are tips.
+Readers should ask themselves: what is the likelihood of four consecutive, Fibonacci numbers appearing by chance in such a natural manner?